auth0/docs/articles/multifactor-authentication/developer/step-up-authentication.md

 The solution is that the client performs another authentication call, but this time it requests the required scope.
 The browser redirects to Auth0 and a rule is used to challenge the user to authenticate with MFA since a high-value scope was requested.

-The result is a new Access Token which includes the high-value scope.
-The client will discard the token (that is, not store it in local storage like the original token) thereby treating it like a single-use token.
+Once the user successfully authenticates with MFA, a new Access Token which includes the high-value scope is generated and sent.
+The client will pass the Access Token to the API which will discard it after verification, thereby treating it like a single-use token.

 ## Step-up Authentication for Web Apps